shoekstra/puppet-owncloud/README.markdown

 ##### `manage_vhost`

 Set to true for the module to install the Apache virtual host using the [PuppetLabs Apache module](https://github.com/puppetlabs/puppetlabs-apache).
 It is possible to have `manage_apache` set to false and `manage_vhost` set to true to only install the vhost if you manage Apache separately.
 Defaults to 'true'.

+##### `php_modules`

+Specify the PHP module package names to install additional PHP modules; adding new ownCloud plug-ins may require additional PHP modules to be installed.

 ##### `ssl`